Parcticipant Responsibilities and Guidelines

 7) TEA Meetings

-- TEA parcticipants are expected to attend two meetings after their field
+- TEA parcticipants are expected to attend two meetings, if funding is

-will bring together new and previous TEA teachers (as partners), researchers,
+together new and previous TEA teachers (as partners), researchers, and

 Office of Polar Programs.